 SPRING PLANT SALES

-- In conjunction with mini-seminars covering specific areas of horticultural endeavors, Master Gardener volunteers donate plants from their gardens or from commercial growers for sale to the general public.
+- Master Gardener volunteers donate plants from their gardens or from commercial growers for sale to the general public.
 Any funds collected that exceed costs are donated to support the community efforts and outreach of the VCE Master Gardener program.
-Various mini clinics are usually presented during the day of the plant sale.
 At the sale event, Master Gardener volunteers provide education in response to general horticultural questions as well as to questions regarding the care of specific plants.
 Each plant is accompanied by an informational description and care guide.
-Location: TBA.
+Location: usually at Bedford CVCC Campus.
 Last Saturday in April

 - At four Bedford area nursing home locations.
 This program is designed to improve – through gardening – the quality of life for a vulnerable population.
 The program includes mini-workshops, raised beds, and container gardens.
 The goal is to have the Nursing Home personnel sustain the program with ongoing assistance from Bedford Extension Master Gardeners for the educational component.
 Year-round